-- Bring warm clothes & blankets/sleeping bags - the school can get crazy cold at night!
+- Bring warm clothes & blankets or sleeping bags - the school can get crazy cold at night!
 But, don't forget it's also going to be July, so it will be hot outside on your work sites!

 - There's a Talent Show night in the middle of the week, so think ahead & bring something that compliments or showcases your talent if you want to perform!

 - Since it's a retreat experience, we strongly discourage use of cell phones, tablets, headphones, etc. during camp, except for extreme circumstances.
-But, you'll be surrounded by tons of amazing people, so you won't even miss those things!
+You'll be surrounded by tons of amazing people, so you won't even miss those things!

 - Spend time with your residents & family, if possible!
 They are amazing people who have invited us into their homes for the week & will bless you as much as you bless them!
 You will be amazed at how much you learn from them throughout the week!